Scholarship Recipients Represent Fort Worth in Japan

-“Exchange programs are a key element in the overall programs of Fort Worth Sister Cities and this unique opportunity for students is no exception,” said Veronica Chavez Law, Chairwoman of Fort Worth Sister Cities International.
-The students depart July 24 for a week-long exchange and the Japanese students will be in Fort Worth August 5-15.
+“Exchange programs are a key element in the overall programs of Fort Worth Sister Cities and this unique opportunity for students is no exception,” said Greg Jackson, Chairman of Fort Worth Sister Cities International.
+The students depart July 26 for a 10-day exchange and the Japanese students will be in Fort Worth Aug.
+8-17.

-All student applicants (9th-11th grades) participate in a vigorous selection process including teacher recommendations, essays and personal interviews.
+All student applicants (grades 9-11) participate in a vigorous selection process including teacher recommendations, essays and personal interviews.
 The Harashin Scholars are required to attend monthly cultural orientations to further enrich their international experience and prepare them for the exchange.

 Exchanges with each of Fort Worth’s nine sister cities provide youth the opportunity to spend time with an international host family and experience their history, culture and customs.
 These students become citizen diplomats through this program.
 It gives them a better understanding of other cultures providing them an international education only these programs can offer.